 Cute animals, fun colors, scavenger hunts and breakfast-focused food?
 No wonder kids who celebrate Easter love it so much.
-Amp up the delight factor for them this year by picking brunch items they can help make (bunny pancakes), watch puff up in the oven (Dutch babies) or tailor to their own specifications (rainbow smoothies!)
+Amp up the delight factor for them this year by picking brunch items they can help make (Enchanted Pancakes), watch puff up in the oven (Dutch babies) or tailor to their own specifications (rainbow smoothies!)

 Try to remember to have a combination of sweet, savory, and fruit-forward.
 You might even want to put healthy items like smoothies out first, so kids are sure to get some fresh foods into their bellies while they’re hungry.
 Here are a few recipes that the kids will love:

 If unicorns, butterflies and tropical blossoms sound like welcome guests for your Easter brunch, then we’ve got you covered.
 Kids will love making the pancakes themselves with our easy-to-use pancake molds.
 (Shaped pancakes are a favorite in the Williams Sonoma kid kitchen, so we have a variety of molds from which to choose!)
 To make the pancake-making process super easy, young cooks will appreciate a pancake pen to ensure the batter reaches all corners of the mold and a simple step-by-step tutorial.